 Kodak Professional Duratrans Display Material is a translucent-based color transparency material designed for producing large transparencies for backlit displays on illuminators without built-in diffusers.
-The white- pigmented coating provides its own diffusion and its 7-mil ESTAR Thickness provides resistance to tearing, making it especially suitable for large displays that require a suspension system with hooks, grommets, and springs.
-Because Professional Duratrans Display Material has a thicker emulsion, it also requires longer processing times than the standard Process RA-4 cycle.
+The white- pigmented coating provides its diffusion.
+Its 7-mil ESTAR Thickness provides resistance to tearing.
+It makes it suitable for large displays that require a suspension system with hooks, grommets, and springs.
+Professional Duratrans Display Material has a thicker emulsion.
+It also needs longer processing times than the standard Process RA-4 cycle.

-The reputation of Duratrans as the gold standard for quality backlit graphic film is a foregone conclusion to virtually everyone in the Graphics, Signage and Advertising industries.
-Best-of-class color bandwidth, continuous tone resolution, and the highest available black opacity have catapulted Duratrans from a laboratory idea in the late 1970’s into the industry-wide benchmark for backlit posters and signage that it is today.
-Kodak Professional Duratrans Display Material is designed for making brilliant display transparencies from color negatives or internegatives.
-It is available in a variety of sheet and roll sizes for applications that call for great durability.
+The reputation of Duratrans as the gold standard for quality backlit photographic film.
+Best-of-class color bandwidth, tone resolution, and the highest available black opacity are the hallmark.
+These have catapulted Duratrans from a laboratory idea in the late 1970’s into the industry-wide benchmark for backlit signage that it is today.
+Kodak Professional Duratrans Display Material has brilliant displays from color negatives or internegatives.
+It is available in a variety of sheet and roll sizes for applications that call for exceptional durability.

-Duratrans Printing is frequently used in trade shows and conventions for its astounding photo quality.
+Clients frequently use Duratrans Printing for their tradeshow and convention booths.
 Waterproof, scratch and warp resistant, Duratrans printing is suitable for indoor or outdoor displays.
-During Duratrans Printing, the Duratrans print is processed like a photograph with a developer and stopper.
-This process gives the deepest, richest color saturation and sharpest image quality reproduction possible.
-This is the substrate of choice for large projects that require high resolution and stunning lucidity.
-That also means that Duratrans Printing is one of the more expensive poster printing processes.
+During Duratrans printing, the Duratrans print is processed like a photograph with a developer and stopper.
+This process gives the deepest, most vibrant color saturation.
+The sharpest image quality reproduction possible.
+This is the substrate of choice for large projects that require high resolution and stunning clarity.
+That also means that Duratrans printing is one of the most expensive posters printing processes.

 Digitally printed photographic quality backlit prints have incredible color depth.
-The solvent color print materials that you normally look at by reflected light are nothing like Duratrans Prints, Duratrans Prints are a semi-transparent color print material.
-Our Duratrans Printing is frequently used in:
+The solvent color print materials that you usually look at by reflected light are nothing like Duratrans prints.
+Duratrans prints are a semi-transparent color print material.
+Our Duratrans printing is best for the following:

 - Trade Show Graphics